In value-based deep reinforcement learning, a pruned network is a good network: Related Work

-\paragraph{Sparse Models in Deep RL} Previous studies \citep{schmitt2018kickstarting, zhang2019accelerating} have employed knowledge distillation with static data to mitigate instability, resulting in small, but dense, agents. \citet{Livne_2020} introduced policy pruning and shrinking, utilizing iterative policy pruning similar to iterative magnitude pruning \citep{han2015deep}, to obtain a sparse DRL agent.
-The exploration of the lottery ticket hypothesis in DRL was initially undertaken by \citet{yu2019playing}, and later \citet{vischer2021lottery} demonstrated that a sparse winning ticket can also be identified through behavior cloning. \citet{sokar2021dynamic} proposed the use of structural evolution of network topology in DRL, achieving 50\% sparsity with no performance degradation. \citet{arnob2021single} introduced single-shot pruning for offline Reinforcement Learning. \citet{graesser2022state} discovered that pruning often yields improved results, and {\em dynamic} sparse training methods, where the sparse topology changes throughout training~\citep{mocanu2018scalable,evci2020rigging}, can significantly outperform {\em static} sparse training, where the sparse topology remains fixed throughout training. \citet{tan2023rlx} enhance the efficacy of dynamic sparse training through the introduction of a novel delayed multi-step temporal difference target mechanism and a dynamic-capacity replay buffer. \citet{grooteautomatic23} proposed an automatic noise filtering method, which uses the principles of dynamic sparse training for adjusting the network topology to focus on task-relevant features.
+Previous studies \citep{schmitt2018kickstarting, zhang2019accelerating} have employed knowledge distillation with static data to mitigate instability, resulting in small, but dense, agents. \citet{Livne_2020} introduced policy pruning and shrinking, utilizing iterative policy pruning similar to iterative magnitude pruning \citep{han2015deep}, to obtain a sparse DRL agent.
+The exploration of the lottery ticket hypothesis in DRL was initially undertaken by \citet{yu2019playing}, and later \citet{vischer2021lottery} demonstrated that a sparse winning ticket can also be identified through behavior cloning. \citet{sokar2021dynamic} proposed the use of structural evolution of network topology in DRL, achieving 50\% sparsity with no performance degradation. \citet{arnob2021single} introduced single-shot pruning for offline Reinforcement Learning.